jasdvl/demo-aspnetcore-fastapi-ai/README.md

 1. Start the Envoy Proxy

-   Navigate to the Envoy project directory:
+   Open a new terminal window and navigate to the Envoy project directory:

     ```bash
     cd demo-aspnetcore-fastapi-ai/src/AIxplorer.Proxy